higherkindness/mu-scala/docs/src/main/docs/getting-started.md

 Learn more about Mu-Scala concepts by following a [tutorial](tutorials).

-The [gRPC with Protobuf](tutorials/grpc-with-protobuf) tutorial, or [gRPC with Avro](tutorials/grpc-with-avro) if you prefer Avro, is a good place to start.
+The [RPC service definition with Protobuf](tutorials/service-definition/protobuf) tutorial, or [RPC service definition with Avro](tutorials/service-definition/avro) if you prefer Avro, is a good place to start.